Table of Contents

 Attend your scheduled Visa Interview

-Your qualification for an F-1 student visa hinges on the short interview-
+Your qualification for an F-1 visa USA hinges on the short interview-

 - During this, you will be asked a few personal questions related to your desire to study in the United States.